-By Michele Lamoureux, Host of The Good Life Coach podcast and author of “Design a Life You Love,” inspiring women to live the life they were born to live.
+By Michele Lamoureux, Host of The Good Life with Michele Lamoureux podcast and author of “Design a Life You Love,” inspiring women to live the life they were born to live.

 How do I start my own podcast?